eero-lehtinen/eerolang/README.md

 Suitable only for non-serious purposes.

 Eerolang is dynamically typed programming language implemented in Rust with only a few dependencies (for terminal interaction and logging).
-It contains a tokenizer, a predictive recursive-descent parser, a one-pass bytecode compiler and a stack based virtual machine.
+It contains a tokenizer, a predictive recursive-descent parser, a one-pass bytecode compiler and a stack based virtual machine (similar to JVM/Python).

 ## Installation